Alexa is learning to recommend voice apps based on what you want to do

 Amazon has been working to extend this type of discovery feature to users for some time now.
 Last year, Alexa began to answer requests like “Alexa, I need a ride” with Uber or Lyft skill recommendations.
 Today, if you say “Alexa, help me cook dinner” you will receive recommendations for Allrecipes or Food Network, but once you’ve heard those suggestions, the speaker stops talking.

-The addition of CanFulfillIntentRequest opens recommendations to many other cooking skills, in addition to those two.
+The addition of CanFulfillIntentRequest opens recommendations to a much wider selection of skills.

-Though the new feature may allow users to find skills in a more natural way and open up ways for the work of skills developers to be discovered, a conversational UI, just like any other form of search, has its limits.
+Though the new feature may allow users to find skills in a more natural way and facilitate discovery of skills developers’ work, a conversational UI, like any other form of search, has its limits.

-For example, today if you say “Alexa, help me relax,” you will receive recommendations for Headspace’s meditation skill, as well as several skills for ambient sounds, but after being asked if you want to try five or six different skills you may begin to lose interest.
+For example, today if you say “Alexa, help me relax,” you will receive recommendations for Headspace’s meditation skill, as well as several skills for ambient sounds, but after hearing about five or six different skills you may begin to lose interest.

 A machine learning model is also used to determine which skill is best suited to fulfill a user’s request.